 Work Health and Safety Officers identify health and safety risks and implement policies to enhance the safety of workers in the workplace.
 They ensure that the organization remains fully compliant with safety requirements.

-In this blog, you will learn about the OHS officer role and the pathways to becoming one, from the educational and personal requirements to earnings and job prospects.
+In this blog, you will learn about the work health and safety officer (OHS) role and the pathways to becoming one, from the educational and personal requirements to earnings and job prospects, including qualifications, jobs, courses, salary, and more.

-1. Who Is An Occupational Health And Safety Officer?
+1. Who Is An Occupational Health And Safety Officer (OHS)?

 OHS Officers work with the main motive of creating a safe and healthy workplace culture.
 They develop, implement, and assess risk management policies and train employees in health and safety procedures.